Walter Howchin (1845-1937)

 MSS 92 H853p

 Walter Howchin was born in England in 1845 and developed an early interest in Geology.
-He migrated to Australia in 1881 and spend several years as secretary of the Adelaide Childrens' Hospital before taking up a position as geology teacher at the School of Mines.
+He migrated to Australia in 1881 and spent several years as secretary of the Adelaide Childrens' Hospital before taking up a position as geology teacher at the School of Mines.
 In 1902 he was appointed Lecturer in Geology and Palaeontology at the University of Adelaide and continued teaching for 19 years.
 He was awarded the title of Honorary Professor in 1918.
 His contributions to geological knowledge, especially of the glacial period, earned him an international reputation and respect.

 These items were bequeathed to the Library by Professor Howchin.
 They were formerly scattered throughout the collection and were brought together in October 1984.